nunit/docs/docs/articles/nunit/writing-tests/attributes/teardown.md

 # TearDown

 This attribute is used inside a [TestFixture](xref:testfixtureattribute) to provide a common set of functions that are performed after each test method.

 TearDown methods may be either static or instance methods and you may define more than one of them in a fixture.
 Normally, multiple TearDown methods are only defined at different levels of an inheritance hierarchy, as explained below.

 So long as any SetUp method runs without error, the TearDown method is guaranteed to run.
-It will not run if a SetUp method fails or throws an exception.
+For example, it is not guaranteed to run if a SetUp method fails or throws an exception.

 ## Example